LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Analytics/Advanced messaging dashboard.md

 * How much labor am I spending on repeat conversations due to unresolved cases?
 * Are my Auto-close settings causing premature closures?

-### Capacity

-* How busy are my agents?
-* Of the conversations filling my agents’ queues, what percentage are actually active conversations requiring agent attention?

-### Usage

-How am I tracking toward my monthly billing criteria?

 ## How to use Tabs and Panels